Great Plains COVID-19 Payment Plan

 Crisis Assistance Available for Minnesota Residents

-Households may now qualify for assistance without needing a disconnection notice.
-Households with a bill that has an unpaid balance beyond the current month’s charges are eligible to receive Crisis Assistance to pay their past due and current balance.
+Households with a bill that has an unpaid balance beyond the current month’s charges and/or a disconnection notice* are eligible to receive Crisis Assistance to pay their past due and current balance.

 If you find yourself having trouble paying your heating bills, please call 877-267-4764 and we will direct you to available assistance in your area.